Mabchir/nft_preview_card_component/README.md

 ### Continued development

-- The active version 1 (hovering over the image) has a weird shaky affect, which I am not sure where it's coming.
-Maybe exploring the impact of the css visibility attribute would be helpful.
+- The active version 1 (hovering over the image) has a weird shaky affect, which I am not sure where it's coming from.
+Maybe exploring the impact of the CSS visibility attribute would be helpful.

 - Learning more ways of overlaying different components